XV1N2/Santet/README.md

 # Santet
-Santet Is DDoS Tools From Indonesia
+Santet Is DDoS Tools From Indonesia.

+This tools still in development.

+Methods List:
+- Udp